Abdulazeeza/Abdulazeeza-arcadeGame/README.md

   is made with a heart the players life increases by 1 and when contact is made with a star nothing happen but it makes the player           look like a pro.

  ## Contibution
+  This project was given by udacity to there student to work on,therefore pull requests (most likely) will not be merged into the          project.